muratk3n/thirdwave/en/tweets/2020/week2.md

 ---

-Australia is ramping up investment in the nascent hydrogen energy industry, with a $370 million fund for new projects gaining support at Friday's meeting of state and federal ministers in Perth.
+"Australia is ramping up investment in the nascent hydrogen energy industry, with a $370 million fund for new projects gaining support at Friday's meeting of state and federal ministers in Perth"

 [Link](https://www.smh.com.au/politics/federal/hydrogen-stimulus-package-to-power-australian-energy-exports-20191122-p53d7c.html)